-Most countries have such associations which largely work as a lobbying/pressure group to handle employment/staffing related government policies.
+Most countries have such associations which largely work as lobbying/pressure groups to handle employment/staffing-related government policies.
 Registering with such an association would not only help in networking but would also help keep abreast of all the latest policy matters.

-Recruitment agency gets paid only if there is a successful closure and the candidate joins the client company.
+Recruitment agencies get paid only if there is a successful closure and the candidate joins the client company.

 This is a ‘contract staffing term’ wherein resources are hired by the hour or on a weekly basis.
-FTE unit is equivalent to the total number of hours worked by a full time employee.
-So if a full time employee works for 8 hours a day, then 4 contract worked engaged for 2 hours on a day would be equivalent to one FTE.
+FTE unit is equivalent to the total number of hours worked by a full-time employee.
+So if a full-time employee works for 8 hours a day, then 4 contracts worked engaged for 2 hours on a day would be equivalent to one FTE.

 The minimum qualifications and skills required to perform in a particular job.

 An interview technique designed to assess specific competencies of a prospective hire.
-Also referred to as ‘
+Also referred to as ‘behavioral interviews’.

 With this brief overview of the recruitment industry, it is now time to get started.
 Much as you can start anywhere and with anything, I feel a ‘Recruitment Agency’ (Selection firm) handling mid to junior level would be the lowest hanging fruit to get started in this industry.

 You could even start off alone with just a mobile phone, a computer, an internet connection, and a job board/LinkedIn recruiter subscription.